kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 -->

 - [ ] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: RelaxedDNSSearchValidation
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-apiserver
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control